When you suspect your baby is sick, there’s no room for error.

-- For a temporal artery reading: Place on the forehead, between the eyes, and press the button when your baby is still for a second.
+- For a temporal artery reading: Place the thermometer on the forehead between the eyes, and press the button when your baby is still for a second.
 There’s no need for the device to touch your baby’s skin.

-- For an oral reading: Position the thermometer under the tongue and ask the child to hold their mouths closed until the reading is complete.
-Make sure the tip is touching the tissue of the tongue, and not up against the teeth or in the open air.
+- For an oral reading: Position the thermometer under the tongue and ask the child to hold their mouth closed until the reading is complete.
+Make sure the tip is touching the tissue of the tongue and not up against the teeth or in the open air.

-- For an ear reading: Gently stabilize your child’s head, pull the ear up and backwards to open the ear canal, and insert the device tip inside; don’t jam it in but at the same time ensure that it’s touching the ear evenly, with the tip straight and not pointing up or down.
-Press the button, wait for the beep and remove.
+- For an ear reading: Gently stabilize your child’s head, pull the ear up and backward to open the ear canal, and insert the device tip inside.
+Be careful not to jam it in, but at the same time, ensure it’s touching the ear evenly, with the tip straight and not pointing up or down.
+Press the button, wait for the beep, and remove.
 You may want to use a cotton swab with some alcohol to sanitize the tip after use.

 Oral and ear readings are best used for older children (1 to 3 years old), and rectal or axillary readings are best for newborns and younger babies.

-It’s a good idea to get two different kinds of thermometers so that you can confirm any reading.
-If the temperatures you get are quite different, take an average of both or wait a while to take another reading later.
+It’s a good idea to get two different kinds of thermometers so you can confirm any reading.
+If the temperatures you get are quite different, take an average of both or wait a while to take another reading.

-Avoid taking temperatures over and over again, though, since it’s normal for even very accurate devices to have slight variations.
-Plus, you’ll only stress yourself out, and your baby might not approve of the extra poking and prodding either!
+It’s normal for even very accurate devices to have slight variations, so avoid taking temperatures repeatedly.
+You’ll only stress yourself out, and your baby might not appreciate the extra poking and prodding.

-While there are a lot of choices on the market, our top pick for the best baby thermometer is the QQcute Dual Mode Thermometer.
+While there are plenty of choices on the market, our top pick for the best infant thermometer is the Amplim Medical Grade Non-Contact Thermometer.
 Not only is the display large and easy to read, but it changes color to notify you of a fever, and beeps when the cycle is complete to let you know a reading has been taken.